 - Cohorts or students need to utilize distance learning for a quarantine period.

-To support socially distanced teaching, and accommodate students who must engage in distance learning, each classroom will be equipped with a projector, document camera, and poly-studio camera to support in-person and home learners.
-In addition, all students will be provided a 2nd computer, so they have one device at home and one for use in the classroom.
-We have made great strides to close the digital divide this year and we expect that work to continue into the future.
+To support socially distanced teaching, and accommodate students who must engage in distance learning, each classroom is equipped with a projector, document camera, and poly-studio camera to support in-person and home learners.
+In addition, all students received a 2nd computer, so they have one device at home and one for use in the classroom.
+Capital City will continue to support families with Internet access and troubleshooting technology issues.
+Learn more here.

-Following CDC guidelines for students to be spaced 3 feet apart from each other and 6 feet from teachers, we are exploring multiple options for the set-up of classrooms and breakout spaces to maximize learning and instruction.
-We will seek to allow for collaboration and movement while maintaining social distance and safety.
-To support safety, Capital City will provide all students with individual supplies (vs shared supplies pre-pandemic).
-Learn about campus models in our re-entry plan and campus-specific plans below.
+Following CDC guidelines for students to be spaced 3 feet apart from each other and 6 feet from teachers, we are using multiple options for the set-up of classrooms and breakout spaces to maximize learning and instruction.
+We seek to allow for collaboration and movement while maintaining social distance and safety.
+To support safety, Capital City also provides all students with individual supplies (vs shared supplies pre-pandemic).
+Learn about campus models in our re-entry plan and read campus-specific information below.

-- Model: 100% in person 5 days a week.
-Additional staff to allow for smaller class sizes and co-teaching model.
+- Model: Additional staff to allow for smaller class sizes and co-teaching model.
 Utilizing breakout and outdoor spaces for small groups, movement and active engagement.

 - Hours: 8am - 3pm with early dismissal on Wednesdays at noon.
 Aftercare available on a sliding pay scale.

 - Lunch: Half of the class has recess (outdoors or in the gym grouped by grade level) while the other half stays in the classroom to eat, spaced 6 ft apart.
 These groups then switch.

 - Staff List (for bios and contact information visit the Lower School staff webpage)